The CCS project

 The Comparative Candidate Survey (CCS) is a joint multi-national project with the goal of collecting data on candidates running for national parliamentary elections in different countries using a common core questionnaire to allow for cross-country comparison.
 Data collection comprises surveys among candidates as well as relevant context information concerning the constituency of the candidate and the political system at large.

-Partly as a result of recent changes in the functioning of political parties as intermediaries between citizens and the state, individual candidates – their activities, attitudes and beliefs – have become a most attractive and promising research object.
+Partly as a result of recent changes in the functioning of political parties as intermediaries between citizens and the state, individual candidates – their activities, attitudes and beliefs – have become an attractive and promising research object.
 To respond to this growing importance CCS surveys parliamentary candidates at national legislative elections in as many different countries as possible.